Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Appendix B- Numerics

-To get a reasonable numerical error we found that relatively large number of integration points is required.
-Therefore to speed up numerics we identify roughly the positions of the bound states within small -$40*80$- number of mesh-points.
-Consequently the results has been improved within -$88*176$- points of discretized integral variables ${\bf k},k_4$ .
+To get a reasonable numerical error, we found that a relatively large number of integration points is required.
+Therefore, to speed up numerics we identify roughly the positions of the bound states within small -$40*80$- number of mesh points.
+Consequently, the results has been improved within -$88*176$- points of discretized integral variables ${\bf k},k_4$ .